 Status: This finding has not been corrected.
-Duties are being separated as much as possible and alternative controls are being implemented to compensate for lack of separation.
+Duties are being separated as much as possible and alternative

 Status: The finding has not been corrected.
 Town personnel require additional training and experience.

 Status: This finding has not been corrected.
 Duties are being separated as much as possible and alternative